 And this recipe is EASY.
 After you cook the chicken, which takes maybe 10 minutes, you just chop it up, throw everything in a bowl, give it a stir and the job is done.
 If you have the time (hint: make the time) let it marinate a bit in the fridge just to let all of those yummy middle eastern flavors marry together.
 I know I know… It’s hard.
 You’re hungry.
 But you’re gonna thank me later, trust me.

-- 2 boneless skinless chicken breasts, pounded to ½ inch thickness + salt & pepper to taste
+- 2 boneless skinless chicken breasts, pounded to 1/2 inch thickness

 - 1 cucumber, peeled and diced